 Baiju Bhatt and Vladimir Tenev, the co-founders of Robinhood

 Today, the company operates as a digital-first brokerage that lets users trade stocks, ETFs, options, and cryptocurrencies with no commission.
-As of July 2025, Robinhood serves 26.7 million funded accounts managing $298 billion in assets, a 106% increase year-over-year.
+As of Q4 2025, Robinhood serves 27.0 million funded customers with 28.4 million investment accounts, managing $324 billion in total platform assets—a roughly 70% increase year-over-year.

 The platform’s pitch is simplicity.
 Users can open an account in minutes, receive instant deposits, trade fractional shares for as little as $1, and buy or sell crypto 24/7.
 These features cater to “ultra-retail investors”—a younger, mobile-native audience historically excluded from markets by high fees and complex interfaces.